core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

-The [Constrained Application Protocol (CoAP)](#RFC7252) was designed for Internet of Things (IoT) deployments, assuming that UDP {{RFC0768}} or DTLS {{RFC6347}} over UDP can be used unimpeded.
+The [Constrained Application Protocol (CoAP)](#RFC7252) was designed for Internet of Things (IoT) deployments, assuming that UDP {{RFC0768}} or Datagram Transport Layer Security (DTLS) {{RFC6347}} over UDP can be used unimpeded.
 UDP is a good choice for transferring small amounts of data across networks that follow the IP architecture.

 Some CoAP deployments need to integrate well with existing enterprise infrastructures, where UDP-based protocols may not be well-received or may